dboddie-canonical-work/disgorged-docs/intermediate-snapcraft-yaml-example.rst

    </h2>

-This keyword instructs Snapcraft to “adopt” metadata information using `external metadata <using-external-metadata.md>`__ sources.
+This keyword instructs Snapcraft to “adopt” metadata information using :ref:`external metadata <using-external-metadata>` sources.
 Such use can be useful for CI systems, where the declarations in the snapcraft.yaml file can be obtained from scripts rather than manually.

 -  There are multiple ways that information can be obtained.
 -  Multiple metadata fields can be populated using this keyword.